What You’ll Learn

 Here’s What REALLY Excites Us.

-Since 2018, we’ve activated and continue to grow over 100 businesses in communities across Canada and the US–and in every CORNER (all 60+ communities) of Nova Scotia.
-Those numbers put a huge smile on our faces, but they only tell such a small part of the story.
+Since 2018, we’ve activated and continue to grow over 100 businesses in communities across North America–and in every CORNER (all 60+ communities) of Nova Scotia.
+Those numbers put a HUGE smile on our faces, but they only tell a small part of the story.

 Here’s what REALLY fills our hearts with joy: